-The full analysis and outcomes from the Shaping Your Local Community consultation initiative can be found in Attachments 1 to 3 to this Report.
+The full analysis and outcomes from the Shaping Your Local Community consultation initiative can be found in Attachments 1 to 3 to Report CJ037-03/22.

 The outcomes of this initiative were used to inform development of the draft 10-Year Strategic Community Plan - Joondalup 2032 (Attachment 4 refers).
 Additional feedback from Elected Members and the City's workforce complemented the extensive feedback from the community.